Gertrude Shipman: Personal life

 Shipman was born on August 20, 1879, in Pittsburgh, Pennsylvania, to Elizabeth J. Brooks Shipman and Robert W. Shipman.
 Her father was a farmer, an operator of an installment house, and an investor in a theatrical business.
 She had a brother named L. B. Shipman.
 She graduated from Berkeley Lyceum, which was a small playhouse in New York City until 1916.

 She married Lawrence B. McGill on November 18, 1899, in Maysville, Kentucky at the Central Presbyterian Church.
 They were both employed by the Kingston Dramatic Company and they were in the town for a production at the opera house.
 Her father, who had a financial interest in the company, attended the wedding.
 After her marriage, she went by the names Gertrude Alice McGill and Gertrude Shipman McGill.

 Lawrence McGill was a director, writer and actor from Courtland, Mississippi.
 It was his second marriage.
-Shipman and McGill had a son, born August 18, 1904.
+Shipman and McGill had a son named Edmund Robert McGill (born August 18, 1904), who worked as a radio producer and writer.
 They lived in Waldo, Florida.